Language Models Meet World Models: Embodied Experiences Enhance Language Models

-For example, on both activity recognition evaluation and activity inference, our approach improves over the baselines significantly.
+For example, on both Activity Recognition Evaluation and Activity Inference, our approach improves over the baselines significantly.
 Moreover, improvements can be observed in the downstream tasks regarding random exploration.
-On counting tasks, our GPT-J trained with the world models even surpasses ChatGPT.
+On Counting and {Object Location QA} tasks, our {LLaMA-13B} trained with the world model even surpasses ChatGPT.

 \textbf{bAbI Tasks.} To further verify the effectiveness of our method, we evaluate our finetuned models on the bAbI dataset.
 The results are shown in Figure \ref{fig:babi}.
 We can see that our approach significantly outperforms the base LMs.
 Notably, after finetuned with VirtualHome experiences, GPT-J surpasses the much stronger ChatGPT on the most challenging tasks.
 Specifically, it outperforms ChatGPT on the Three Supporting Fact task, where the model is required to use three supporting facts from the context to answer a question like ``\emph{where was the apple before the kitchen?}'', and Lists/Sets task, which asks the model to give the answers in the form of a list, \emph{e.g.}, the answer for ``\emph{What is Daniel holding?}'' is ``\emph{apple, milk}''.
 These results prove that our approach enables LMs to acquire the knowledge and skills inherent in embodied experiences, rather than simply overfitting to the training environment.